 organizations.
 In addition, these committees guard their own districts and patrol the streets to prevent crimes.
 The tradition of community cooperation with the police relies fully on the public in their work of maintaining public order.
 Also, making full use of the traditional culture of police-civil society cooperation has become an important way for the Chinese police department to solve policing staffing issues, which has plagued the world's police community.
 In Beijing, the capital of China, the community public security joint defence team (治安联防队) and community volunteers are effective complements to community policing.
-They are organized by communities spontaneously to assist the police with public security patrols, legal publicity, dispute mediation, and other community security work during the Beijing Olympic Games in 2008.55 These organizations and volunteers effectively alleviate the problem of insufficient police forces and further strengthen the relationship between the police and the community to ensure the historical and cultural tradition of public participation in community crime prevention.
+They are organized by communities spontaneously to assist the police with public security patrols, legal publicity, dispute mediation, and other community policing issues.
+For example, 1.1 million people directly participated in community security work during the Beijing Olympic Games in 2008.
+These organizations and volunteers effectively alleviate the problem of insufficient police forces and further strengthen the relationship between the police and the community to ensure the historical and cultural tradition of public participation in community crime prevention.